Marti Caine: Death

-Caine developed lymphatic cancer and died in 1995 at High Wycombe, Buckinghamshire.
+Caine developed lymphatic cancer and died in 1995 at Henley-on-Thames.
 She had spent the last years of her life campaigning on behalf of cancer charities (the proceeds from her last album going directly to the Marti Caine Children with Leukaemia Trust).

 Five years before her death, her autobiography A Coward's Chronicles was a best seller in 1990.
 It was praised by The Independent as being "an intelligently written and brutally honest account of her extraordinary life story".
 She titled her autobiography A Coward's Chronicles to counteract the tabloid image of her as a paragon of courage and defiance.
 "You fight for dear life", she said, "because you are too coward to embrace death".

 Caine was an admirer of modern art, and Mick Farrell's sculpture Sheen is dedicated to her.
 The sculpture, frequently referred to as Marti, is situated in Arundel Gate outside Sheffield Hallam University who commissioned it.
 The sculpture was to have been unveiled by Caine, but she died two weeks before the scheduled unveiling.
 In the same year, the university awarded her an honorary doctorate in recognition of her life achievements and her contribution to the world of entertainment.

+References in popular culture

-The film Funny Cow, starring Maxine Peake as a troubled northern comedienne was inspired by the life of Marti Caine.
+The film Funny Cow, starring Maxine Peake as a troubled northern comedienne, was inspired by the life of Marti Caine.

+In the comedy series Mandy, episode "SpaceMandy" (Series 2 Episode 4), the space-themed dance sequence is credited as having been inspired by Caine.